blacksnowmartin/MPESA-Integration/blog.md

 MPESA API: How to integrate Mpesa to your Website or Application: https://helloduty.com/integrations Remember, integrating financial APIs can be complex.
 If you're not a developer, consider seeking professional help to ensure a secure and functional integration.

+Remember, integration is a process that requires attention to detail and patience.
+Trust the process, and your integration will be successful.
+Don't hesitate to reach out to me for guidance and support if you encounter any issues during the integration process.

 #By Martin Kitonga
 ##(Blacksnow Martin)